jamado95/lifi-challenge/README.md

 Example endpoint call: `http://localhost:3000/events/fees-collected/0x1aC3EF0ECF4E0ed23D62cab448f3169064230624?offset=0&limit=10`

 ### Possible areas of improvement
-- Add unit testing to endpoint and listener features;
+- Add unit testing to API endpoint;
 - Enable historical event scrapping in the codebase (the listener has this functionality enalbed and working, but it must be managed by directly updating its state on the database);
 - Endpoint interface type and schema validators, caching and authentication;
 - Redundant mechanisms to ensure strong data consistency, with focus on avoiding duplicate events in the database;